4. CLASSICISM

 The structure of all instrumental forms in this era was based on sonata form.
 It has three sections:

-1. Exposition: it introduces all the themes and it's commonly repeated.
+1. Exposition: opening section that introduces all the themes and it's commonly repeated.

-2. Development: the composer alters the themes and may include new material.
-It is the freest section.
+2. Development: middle section in which the composer alters the themes and may include new material.

-3. Recapitulation: it restates the themes from the exposition, but this time they are all in the tonic key.
+3. Recapitulation: final section that restates the initial themes, but this time they are all in the tonic key.

 Sometimes sonata form includes an INTRODUCTION at the beginning and a CODA at the end.

-Sonata: instrumental form with three or four contrasting movements written for one or two solo instruments.
+Sonata: instrumental form with 3 or 4 contrasting movements written for one or two solo instruments.

 I. Fast (Allegro), in sonata form.
 I. Fast (Allegro), in sonata form.